famcodings/FireCrawl-FastCGI/README.md

-# FireCrawl - Company Analysis Tool
+# FireCrawl - AI-Powered Company Analysis Tool

-A modern, containerized full-stack application that uses Firecrawl's Extract API to analyze company websites and extract comprehensive business information.
-Built with FastAPI, React, Redis, and Docker.
+A modern, containerized full-stack application that uses Firecrawl's Extract API to analyze company websites and extract comprehensive business insights.
+Built with FastAPI, React (with Tailwind CSS), Redis, and Docker.
+Features a beautiful macOS-style glass morphism UI with real-time WebSocket updates.

 ## 🚀 Quick Start with Docker